Sustainability and Environmental Education upcoming workshops, policy forums and conferences.

-SEEd Changemaker – Facilitating Learning for Sustainability course: Our next course begins online on August 31st.
+SEEd Changemaker – Facilitating Learning for Sustainability course: Our 2021 course is fully booked but there are places available for 2022.
 The course starts with a new online foundation followed by two weekends of experiential learning separated by an 8-week fully supported action learning period.
 Please be advised that this course is limited to 12 places.
 If you would like to attend please book in advance – find out more

 EASE event for SEEd Members – Postponed

 Please see here for more details and email email@example.com to book a place

 National Sustainable Schools Conference

 SEEd’s annual conference is held in collaboration with a consortium of local partners in a different regional location each year.
 Our conference brings together over 100 people of all ages to create a space where they can learn and share from each other.
 As a delegate, you might find yourself attending a workshop facilitated by primary pupils, listening to a presentation from a local head teacher on how they have taken a Whole School Approach to sustainability, or browsing one of the many stalls in search of resources to take back to your school or workplace.
 Sound interesting?
 Get in touch to find out about being part of our 2017 conference..